Kietpawpan/Apache/httpd.md

 AddType application/x-httpd-php .php .html
 PHPIniDir "c:/php7"
 ```
+9. Open the Service program, to stop and start Apache2.4.

 ## To install SSL Certificate
 1. Add the SSL Cert files in the folder: C:Apache24/conf/ssl